 Next, repeat steps 6-9 for the block on the opposite side of the center block.

-At this point you should have three squares across with ribbon tags in between them, if you choose.
+At this point in this large baby block rattle tutorial, you should have three squares across with ribbon tags in between them, if you choose.

-Continue building the block by adding the squares below center.
+Continue building the baby block rattle by adding the squares below center.

 Sew the bottom two squares together where they meet.
 Then fold the squares up to meet the center squares with right sides together.